O-K-G/Study-projects/README.md

 The files located here, are part of various study projects, at a beginner's level -

-Text Copier - A tiny tool I created using HTML, CSS and JavaScript, to save time when replying e-mails etc', when repetitive messages are needed (greetings and such).
+<b>Text Copier</b> - A tiny tool I created using HTML, CSS and JavaScript, to save time when replying e-mails etc', when repetitive messages are needed (greetings and such).
 It saves time by copying the text on a click of a button, instead of marking it, copying it and so on. it was later modified at work for CX operations -> using relevant text.

 Weight Calculator - Another tiny tool I created using HTML, CSS and JavaScript, to help calculate easily various orders weights, and save time doing it (important for logistics).
 This was also later modified at work for CX operations -> using actual products ad weights.